jstep21/dnd-notes/dnd.md

 into his ally and dies - his ally takes damage.
 Multiple archers shoot arrows at Mitchell and Jason - Mitchell takes full damage and Jason deflects the first arrow with deflect missile and takes damage.
 He sends the deflected arrow back at the enemy that shot the arrow and kills him.
 Jake calls upon fire to light his sword and attack the nearest enemy.
-With two slashes he kill it.
+With two slashes he kills it.

 Next round, Dontrell casts a distant claw attack on Mitchell who is reduced to 0 hit points.
 He is revived at half health and immune to the damage dealt due to his mask of chaos.
 Mitchell then casts fireball centered on the remaining